 Directions:From Llandeilo follow the National Trust brown signs into Dinefwr Estate.
 The Bunkhouse is adjacent to Newton House.
 It is possible to unload directly outside the bunkhouse and you can park in the main visitor car park, approximately 120 metres away.

 Public Transport:Llandeilo train / bus station 1 mile away.

 Walks:Long Distance Walks

-This accommodation is in a National Park, is available only to groups and is on the page of accommodation near Castles, the Brecon Beacons National Park, the National Trust Bunkhouses map, the Beacons Way and the dark sky area.
+This accommodation is in a National Park and is available only to groups.
+It is on a dark sky area, the page of accommodation near Castles, the Brecon Beacons National Park, the National Trust Bunkhouses map and the Beacons Way.

 MapView Nearby Hostels

 Refurbished from servants quarters to luxurious group accommodation.

 Dinefwr Bunkhouse’s cosy atmosphere is lit up by the warm glowing lights and amber tones of woodwork in the furniture and foundations… not forgetting the wood burning stove!